dhoulb/blork/README.md

 | `null`      | Same as **'null'** type      |
 | `undefined` | Same as **'undefined'** type |

-You can pass in _any_ class name, and Blork will check the value using `instanceof` and generate a corresponding error message if the type doesn't match.
+You can pass in [VALUES]_ class name, and Blork will check the value using `instanceof` and generate a corresponding error message if the type doesn't match.

 Using `Object` and `Array` constructors will work also and will allow any object that is `instanceof Object` or `instanceof Array`. _Note: this is not the same as e.g. the `'object'` and `'array'` string types, which only allow plain objects an arrays (but will reject objects of custom classes extending `Object` or `Array`)._